General Information

 Thank you for contributing to conservation

 Your purchases of fishing equipment, motorboat fuel and fishing licenses help improve fishing and boating opportunities in Florida through the Federal Aid in Sport Fish Restoration program (SFR).
 SFR is a successful cycle of federal funding that includes anglers, the fishing and boating industry, and conservation agencies with the goal to restore and better manage America’s recreational fisheries.
 Funding is derived through an excise tax on fishing gear and motorboat fuel, paid by anglers through fishing and boating manufacturers.
 Through this federal “user-pay, public-benefit” system of conservation, millions of dollars in funding each year go toward fisheries research, habitat management, stock enhancement, artificial reefs, boating access improvements, angler outreach and aquatic education.
-To learn more about how everyone benefits from enhanced fishing opportunities provided through the program, visit MyFWC.com/SFR.
+To learn how the Sport Fish Restoration Program enhances fishing opportunities and benefits anglers and communities, visit the FWC Sport Fish Restoration page.

 Subject to change due to availability of appropriate facilities to hold the meeting.